LilaShiba/unityProject/README.md

     </tr>
     <tr>
       <td>🗣️ **Presentation**</td>
-      <td>The project presentation is engaging, clear, and demonstrates a deep understanding of the game development process.</td>
+      <td> Is engaging, clear, and demonstrates a deep understanding of the game development process.</td>
-      <td>The project presentation is solid and shows understanding of the game development process.</td>
+      <td> Is solid and shows understanding of the game development process.</td>
-      <td>The project presentation shows some understanding of the game development process, but could be more clear or engaging.</td>
+      <td> Shows some understanding of the game development process, but could be more clear or engaging.</td>
-      <td>The project presentation is unclear or fails to demonstrate understanding of the game development process.</td>
+      <td> Unclear or fails to demonstrate understanding of the game development process.</td>
     </tr>
   </tbody>
 </table>